jly36963/ljos/README.md

   - check:
     - do not modify argv
     - raise errors if conditions aren't met, show usage
+- options and positionals must be explicitly defined
+  - explicit options
     - unknown options are treated as bool opt and positional
     - yargs
-    - can figure out bool vs string vs number without configuration
+      - yargs can properly parse bool/string/number without configuration
-      - I think this is the case, but I need to double-check
-    - can only figure out greedy arrays, nargs, and count with config
+      - config required to figure out greedy arrays, nargs, and count
     - ljos
-    - config is needed for the parser to correctly parse
+      - config is needed for the parser to correctly parse anything
         - eg: without config, `--name Ben` is `{ name: true, _: ['Ben'] }`
-    - builder (`.option`/`positional`) must be used
+        - to parse properly, one must use: `.option('name', { type: 'string' })`
       - TODO: this is fundamentally different than yargs
         - reconcile difference with pre-processing?
-      - require the use of builder for all options and make strict by default?
+        - require explicit def for options? make strict by default?
+  - explicit positionals
+    - `cmd1 <pos1>` will need a corresponding
+      `ljos.positional('pos1', { /* ... */ })`
 - no count
   - is there a really compelling reason to keep count?
 - no nargs